 Git is a content-addressable filesystem.
 Great.
 What does that mean?
 It means that at the core of Git is a simple key-value data store.
-What this means is that you can insert any kind of content into a Git repository, for which Git will hand you back a unique key you can use later to retrieve that content.

-As a demonstration, let's look at the plumbing command git hash-object, which takes some data, stores it in your .git/objects directory (the object database), and gives you back the unique key that now refers to that data object.

-First, you initialize a new Git repository and verify that there is (predictably) nothing in the objects directory:
+You can insert any kind of content into it, and it will give you back a key that you can use to retrieve the content again at any time.
+To demonstrate, you can use the plumbing command hash-object, which takes some data, stores it in your .git directory, and gives you back the key the data is stored as.
+First, you initialize a new Git repository and verify that there is nothing in the objects directory: